 - Go as far as you can and then pause for a full second before slowly bringing it back to the top position.

 Marches are a great way to gain stability in general, but this supine march takes it to a whole new level and requires your hamstrings to be strong in a brief isometric position.
-Though it also works your glutes and hip flexors, because the legs are in an extended position, the hamstrings get hit hard.
+Though it also works your glutes and hip flexors, because the legs are in an extended position, it reinforces core and hamstring coordination, helping maintain pelvic stability while running.

 Know that having your knees bent and close to your bum is more glute-focused.
 Straight legs (as you'll see around 0.05 seconds in the video) are more hamstring-focused.